yellowmessenger/documentation/docs/platform_concepts/studio/train/add-faqs.md

 4. **Analytics**: Chatbots can collect data on user interactions, such as the questions asked and the answers provided, which can help organizations improve their FAQ content over time.

-Overall, chatbots offer a more dynamic, personalized, and efficient way for users to find the information they need compared to traditional FAQ pages.
+Overall, FAQ chatbots offer a more dynamic, personalized, and efficient way for users to find the information they need compared to traditional FAQ pages.

 ---